opencv/opencv/modules/features2d/doc/common_interfaces_of_generic_descriptor_matchers.rst

 .. ocv:function:: void GenericDescriptorMatcher::knnMatch(           const Mat& queryImage, vector<KeyPoint>& queryKeypoints,      vector<vector<DMatch> >& matches, int k,       const vector<Mat>& masks=vector<Mat>(),       bool compactResult=false )

 The methods are extended variants of ``GenericDescriptorMatch::match``.
-The parameters are similar, and the  the semantics is similar to ``DescriptorMatcher::knnMatch``.
+The parameters are similar, and the semantics is similar to ``DescriptorMatcher::knnMatch``.
 But this class does not require explicitly computed keypoint descriptors.